aqjshi/KNN-Transformer/README.md

 # KNN-Transformer Model

-This repository implements a deep learning model using transformers for voxel data classification tasks.
+This repository implements a deep learning model combining K-Nearest Neighbor (KNN) attention with transformers for voxel data classification tasks.
 The model preprocesses voxel data, trains on it, and performs evaluation and visualization of results.

 ## Features
 - Preprocess voxel data with different classification tasks.
+- Utilize K-Nearest Neighbor attention to enhance feature extraction based on 3D spatial coordinates.
-- Train a transformer model with patch embeddings and positional encoding.
+- Train a transformer model with KNN-based attention and positional encoding.
 - Evaluate model performance using F1 score and confusion matrix.
 - Visualize model predictions and confusion matrix.

-## Directory Structure

 ## Classification Tasks
 You can choose from the following classification tasks: